Teaching English to Speakers of Other Languages (TESOL) Courses

-This course explores the role of family and community in the language acquisition and identity formation among Diverse Language Learners.
+This course explores the role of family and community in the language acquisition and identity formation among Multilingual Learners.
 Students will conduct an ethnographic case study with a child who is in the process of learning English and their family based on the concept Funds of Knowledge.
-The course critically evaluates issues of socioeconomic status, race, religion, national origin, disability, gender, and immigration history relative to DLLs by reading ethnographies about their experiences in various educational contexts.
+The course critically evaluates issues of socioeconomic status, race, religion, national origin, disability, gender, and immigration history relative to MLs by reading ethnographies about their experiences in various educational contexts.

 TESL-321: Foundations of Multilingual Education (Credits: 3)

 This course introduces students to foundational theories and policies that impact multilingual education.
 Concepts studied include the linguistic, sociological, historical, political, and legal foundations of bilingual and ESOL education.
 The course presents an overview of the types of programs and the principles of effective education for Diverse Language Learners including observational fieldwork.
 The content will guide students toward a critical perspective of how the teaching and learning process can enable or constrain students whose dominant language is not English.